 Alabama Boating Accidents by the Numbers

-Liability for an accident can be reduced if boat owners follow all safety precautions including wearing life jackets, using lights for better navigation, observing boat traffic, and adhering to other safety measures.
+Boat owners can reduce liability for an accident if they follow all safety precautions including wearing life jackets, using lights for better navigation, observing boat traffic, and adhering to other safety measures.

 According to the US Coast Guard’s 2019 Recreational Boating Statistics report, there were 101 boating accidents in Alabama and 28 deaths.
 In 2019, Alabama was ranked 4th out of the 50 states for boating accidents and injuries.